8 Ways to Know if You Need a Chatbot For Your Business

 Sometimes questions or issues are too complex for a chatbot to handle by itself.
 That’s why participants in our chatbot survey agreed that speaking to a bot directly is okay as long as it’s easy to escalate the situation to a human agent.

-If your chatbot is proactively messaging visitors on your site, you may notice an increase in chats.
+If you plan to use your chatbot as a proactive first point of contact on your website, you may notice an increase in chats.
 Make sure you have enough agents to help cover these handovers.

 A chatbot is only as complex as its infrastructure and the data it can access.
 But this may require gathering private details about your customers.